shak/bankxplorers/content/english/blog/post-1.md

 - How savings add up over time
 - What a debit card actually does
 - Why advertising is designed to make you spend
-- How to make a choice you feel good about

 These are practical ideas.
 And they work best when they're introduced before money becomes a problem.

 #### A Life Skill, Not Just a Lesson

 Hence, financial literacy isn't a checklist item.
 It's a life skill!
-Just like learning to cook or managing your time.
+Just like learning how to cook or managing your time.

 And like any skill, it's easier to learn before habits become permanent.